-Great Lakes surges into the gym with a wave of blue and is considered the most competitive House by many.
+Great Lakes surge into the gym with a wave of blue and is considered by many to be the most competitive House.
 Responsible for initiatives during Mindfulness month, they know how to go with the flow and always follow their motto: “Just keep swimming!"

 Impetu Maris Maritima – “The Fury of the Maritime Sea”

-The Vikings were some of the first peoples to briefly setltle in the North Atlantic, and The Maritimes are famously known for the same boisterous spirit.
+The Vikings were among the first peoples to briefly setltle in the North Atlantic, and House Maritimes embodies the same boisterous spirit.
 They storm into the pep rally like thunder, beating on their giant drum sporting their crimson colour!